Kingsford-Group/biblint/README.md

   "doi", "pmc", "pmid", "keywords", "issn", "isbn".
 Note that "abstract" tags are removed.
 Use `-blessed f1,f2,f3...` to add additional blessed fields.

-- Titles that end with `[[:lower:]]\." have the terminating "." removed.
+- Titles that end with `[[:lower:]]\.` have the terminating "." removed.

 - Pages entries that look like NUMBER -[-] NUMBER are changed to NUMBER--NUMBER

 - Pages that are aaaa--bb, where len(a) > len(b), are replaced by aaaa--aabb

 - Exact duplicates are removed.
-Exact dups are those that have the same entry type, the same fields, and the same exact values for each field
+Exact dups are those that have the same entry type, same key, the same fields, and the same exact values for each field

-- {} is used to eliminate fields
+- {} is used to delimit fields

 - If an entire field is braced or if no braces are in the field, individual words that are in strange case will be surrounded by {}.
 Specifically, {}
-  surrounds any word with a " or that has "sTrange" case (an uppercase letter anyplace except the first non-punctuation character).
+  surrounds any word with a " or that has "sTrange" case (an uppercase letter anyplace except the first non-punctuation character that is not preceded by a hyphen).
 This won't brace things like "(Strange" or "Hyphenated-Word", but will brace "mRNA"

 - Author names in the "author" field are always given as von Last, First or von Last, Jr., First  (names in the "editor" field are not changed)